kapqo/raceapp/README.md

-RaceApp is social media networ for users with automotive interests.
+RaceApp is social media network for users with automotive interests.
 It was coded in MERN.